 Trying to teach your dog basic commands can be an uphill battle.
-If your dog doesn’t respect you, then chances are good that they won’t want to listen to you, either.
-Once your dog recognizes you as pack alpha, you’ll be able to lay down the rules and have your dog jump to follow your orders — no yelling or pleading necessary.
+If your dog doesn't respect you, then chances are they won't want to listen to you, either.
+Once your dog recognizes you as pack alpha, you'll be able to lay down the rules and have your dog jump to follow your orders — no yelling or pleading necessary.

 Step 1: Find a spot where you can work on obedience training for 10 to 15 minutes a day without any interruptions.
 Spending any longer than 15 minutes pushes the boundaries of your dog’s attention span too far, so they won’t really pay attention after that.